DigitalGeographyLab/green-path-server/README.md

 # hope-green-path-server

-Green path server is a routing service for the Green Paths route planner: [green-paths.web.app](https://green-paths.web.app/) / [DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui).
+Green path server is the routing service of the Green Paths route planner: [green-paths.web.app](https://green-paths.web.app/) / [DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui).
+Its goal is to help people find routes of fresh air, less noise and more greenery for walking and cycling in the Helsinki capital region.
 Also, it provides means for researchers to study citizens travel-time exposure to environmental qualities and to assess presence of healthier routes in different areas.

-Green Paths is developed by Digital Geography Lab, University of Helsinki, within the project [UIA HOPE](https://ilmanlaatu.eu/briefly-in-english/) – Healthy Outdoor Premises for Everyone funded by [Urban Innovative Action](https://www.uia-initiative.eu/en/uia-cities/helsinki).
-Its goal is to help people find routes of fresh air, less noise and more greenery for walking and cycling in Helsinki region.
-It utilizes air quality index (AQI) data from the [FMI-ENFUSER](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service) modelling system (by the Finnish Meteorological Institute) and modelled [traffic noise data](www.syke.fi/en-US/Open_information/Spatial_datasets/Downloadable_spatial_dataset#E) from the Helsinki capital region.
+The route planner is being developed by Digital Geography Lab, University of Helsinki, currently within the project [UIA HOPE](https://ilmanlaatu.eu/briefly-in-english/) – Healthy Outdoor Premises for Everyone funded by [Urban Innovative Action](https://www.uia-initiative.eu/en/uia-cities/helsinki).
+It utilizes air quality index (AQI) data from the [FMI-ENFUSER](https://en.ilmatieteenlaitos.fi/environmental-information-fusion-service) modeling system (by the Finnish Meteorological Institute) and modeled [traffic noise data](www.syke.fi/en-US/Open_information/Spatial_datasets/Downloadable_spatial_dataset#E) from the Helsinki capital region.
 AQI is based on real-time hourly data as a composite measure of NO2, PM2.5, PM10, SO2 and O3.
 Green view (i.e. greenery) data is derived from [analyzing Google Street View images](https://www.sciencedirect.com/science/article/pii/S2352340920304959?via%3Dihub) and openly available [land cover data by HRI](https://hri.fi/data/en_GB/dataset/paakaupunkiseudun-maanpeiteaineisto).

 Currently implemented features include calculation of unpolluted, green and quiet paths for walking or cycling (separately) with respect to real-time air quality, street level green view index and typical (day-evening-night) noise levels from road and rail traffic.
 The exposure-based routing method (and application) is based on [an MSc thesis](https://github.com/hellej/quiet-paths-msc).